-1. Change the verbs numbered (i) $-$ (ix) in par. $1-$ par.
+1. Change the verbs numbered (i) $-$ (viii) in par. $1 -$ par.
 3 into the correct verb tense.
-(9) 2.
+(8) 2.
 Specify whether the following sentences are in the active or passive voice.
-(3 (i) Children are being beaten by strict parents. (ii) The author advises parents to love their children. (iii) Children learn morality and ethics.
+(3) (i) Children are being beaten by strict parents. (ii) The author advises parents to love their children. (iii) Children learn morality and ethics.
 3. Change each of the sentences in Question 2 above into the opposite voice.
 (3) 4.
 Write the following sentence from par.
 2 in reported speech.
 Dad said: "I will teach you a lesson".
 (3) 5.1 Identify the type of conditional used in the following sentence.
 If parents beat children, they abide by the rules.
 (1) 5.2 Change the sentence at 5.1 into a 1 st conditional.
-5.3 Complete the following conditional sentences with any suitable result clause. (i) If children receive more love and acceptance , (2) (ii) If parents are less aggressive , 6.1 Identify two past particles in paragraph 5.
-(2 6.2 Identify one present participle in paragraph 2.

-7. Read the paragraph below and then answer the questions that follow.
-Note that there are two grammar errors.
+(2) 5.3 Complete the following conditional sentences with any suitable result clause.
+(2) (i) If children received more love and acceptance , (2) (ii) If parents had been aggressive, 6.1 Identify two past particles in paragraph 5.
+(2) 6.2 Identify one present participle in paragraph 2.
+(1) 7.
+Read the sentence below and then answer the questions that follow.
+(Beating / to beat) children (teaching / to teach) them right from wrong is useless.
+7.1 Rewrite the sentence above using the correct gerund or infinitive in order for the sentence and read correctly. tence (2) 7.2 Identify one (i) gerund and one (ii) infinitive from the second sentence in the parag 5. raph (2)